whisprer-specops/GhostMode_Vanisher/README.md

 - unlock_guard.py detects tampering
 - ghost_unlock_server.py authenticates via Flask
 - stego_extract.py + .sig validate unlock

+---
+* wait!!! ar e  you strugglin'? perhaps you dumb enough to be trying to use WSL ona win system not using _LINUX_ as instructed repeatedly? then you might wanna try checking \tools  for a lil ghost_dnsXtool.sh! iut may just halp you riiiight out! :D
+---

 CLOUD + WIPE SYSTEM
 ghost_audit.py logs events